 A good portion of the show's dark air stems from the characters' feel of guilt and responsibility over, well, various things.
 Amanda feels she hasn't been quite the big sis she should've been for her adopted brother Malek (the angsty crybaby), Sasha for creating some pretty damn advanced technology that just got used the wrong way, Joseph for pretty much everything, and so on.
 The constant, over-the-top blaming for one's self over matters beyond their control is nothing new in fictional characters who're supposed to appear heroic; an aspect that sure as hell isn't any less annoying in Blassreiter.
 On more than one occasion I found myself cringing at the characters' angsty antics, which did little to help the show's enjoyability.

 In the same vein of showing how crappy the world is for some, Blassreiter seems to take every chance it gets to jab at Christianity.
 Shit happens, people pray, and God does nothing.
 Blah blah blah.
 Never think of me as a vigorously religious person, but to me nowadays trashing religion is like most of black metal.
-Immature and drop-dead ridiculous.
-Plus it seems that japs trying to depict the western way of life is somewhat of a pet peeve of mine.
-Huh.
+Immature and silly.
+Perhaps I'm just too sensitive about the Japanese trying to depict the western way of life or something.

 So why, after all this bitching, do I think Blassreiter was good, you ask?
 Short answer: it just was.
 The longer one?
 Well...